Ludwig

 Trevor Howard as Richard Wagner

 Berger begins to look increasingly like a vampire, red-eyed and wan, and Visconti piles on the gothic excess to emphasise the point.
 In a sense nothing much happens in this film – both Ebert and the NYT are right – except the one big thing.
 The slo-mo depiction of the slow fall of Ludwig.
 There is no complicated story.
 No psychology.
 No flashbacks.
-Visconti gradual slides us from light to dark, from wide vistas to tight shots, from female company to male.
+Visconti gradually slides us from light to dark, from wide vistas to tight shots, from female company to male.
 Even the weather closes in.
 Things get murky.

 It’s gothic, slow and eye-catching.
 Visconti stages it magnificently.
-What an eye for a crowd scene the man had, and what locations these are, gorgeously lit by Armando Nannuzzi and frequently featuring the grand romantic sweeps of the music of Wagner (who crops up as a story element, played by an unlikely but convincing Trevor Howard).
+What an eye for a crowd scene he had, and what locations these are, gorgeously lit by Armando Nannuzzi and frequently featuring the grand romantic sweeps of the music of Wagner (who crops up as a story element, played by an unlikely but convincing Trevor Howard).
 It’s like drowning in expensive chocolate, a portrait of decay that’s unafraid to take it slow, because that’s how decadence takes hold.

 Ludwig – Watch it/buy it at Amazon